-One hundred and fifty-six years ago in Kansas, on the night of 24th May 1856, a gang of seven abolitionists paid an unexpected visit to the home of militant pro-slavery advocate James Doyle.
+One hundred and fifty-seven years ago in Kansas, on the night of 24th May 1856, a gang of seven abolitionists paid an unexpected visit to the home of militant pro-slavery advocate James Doyle.
 Doyle and two of his sons were ordered outside, whereupon the posse executed the three men while the leader of the gang watched on, as if in a trance.
 Before the night was through, two more members of the pro-slavery “Law and Order Party” were brutally killed – their sword-hacked bodies left on the muddy banks of Pottawatomie Creek.
 The Pottawatomie killings would provoke fear and reprisals, pushing America one step closer to a showdown on the emotive, divisive issue of slavery.
 And that was precisely the intention.
 John Brown – staunch abolitionist, freedom fighter and agent of the Lord – had struck.

 Just three days earlier, pro-slavery forces had sacked, attacked and burned the anti-slavery town of Lawrence, Kansas, killing six people.
 By murdering only five in retribution, Brown said they hadn’t quite evened the score.
 The two attacks were symptomatic of what became known as “Bleeding Kansas” – a proxy war between Northerners and Southerners set into motion by the Custeristic Kansas-Nebraska Act of 1854, allowing settlers to put it to a vote and decide for themselves whether these new states would be “free” or “slave”.
 Free-soil and proslavery forces intent on deciding the outcome poured into Kansas, and the area erupted in violence.
 It was in this volatile milieu that 55-year-old devout Calvinist John Brown arrived from New York at his sons’ request.
 The Brown boys had written to their father that the Free-Soilers urgently needed “arms more than bread.
 Now we want you to get for us these arms.”
 John Brown could hardly refuse.
 To him, slavery was an unmitigated evil, and by God’s will, he had been put on earth to eradicate it.
 Appalled that not one abolitionist had dared raise a gun during the Sacking of Lawrence, Brown resolved to act.
 He took a small group of men under his command and told them to prepare for a “secret mission.”
 A few nights later, they marched out towards Pottawatomie Creek.